NatteeSetobol/Richman-Poorman-Card-Game/README.md

 # RichmanPoorman
-A card game for the iOS.
-This was programmed in Object C not C++ like what git hub says.
+A Chinese card game for the iOS in OpenGL ES.

+Requirements to compile:
+-XCode
+-OpenGL ES

+This was tested in XCode 7.3 with iPhone 5s

 Note the .m files in /classes.